jazzband/Watson/docs/user-guide/commands.md

 If you are outputting to the terminal, you can selectively enable a pager through the `--pager` option.

-You can change the output format for the report from *plain text* to *JSON* by using the `--json` option.
+You can change the output format from *plain text* to *JSON* using the `--json` option or to *CSV* using the `--csv` option.
+Only one  of these two options can be used at once.

 Example: